tc39/proposal-record-tuple/tutorial/en.md

 const tooCrazyTuple = #[{}]; // TypeError!
 ```

-## Coumpounding values into another value with records
+## Compounding values into another value with records

 Now let's take a quick look at records.
 Records are like tuples but have string-keys like objects, instead of an ordered sequence of elements like a tuple (or array).
 Let's name our axes from our previous example: